OrionCulbertson/DoggyDex/README.md

     - It can be built and ran locally though, following the instructions in the `DoggyDex/application` folder
  - Upon finding a new Dog Breed, logged in user's dog breeds aren't automatically updated
  - User dog breed list needs to be converted to Redux state storage
+ - Needs to be converted to an HTML5 secure website

 # Future Features
  - Wider selection of dog breeds